-A creamy pumpkin filling and a flaky, buttery crust make this vegan pie totally irresistible.
-This gluten free vegan pumpkin pie is the perfect sweet ending to your holiday meal.
+A creamy pumpkin filling and a flaky, buttery crust make this classic holiday pie totally irresistible.
+This gluten free vegan pumpkin pie is the perfect sweet ending to your Thanksgiving meal.

 When you think of a classic Thanksgiving day dessert, you probably think of pumpkin pie.
 A slice of pumpkin pie with a dollop of whipped cream is a holiday favorite.

-Unfortunately, traditional pumpkin pie is out of the question for many people with food allergies because of the heavy egg and dairy content.
-Not exactly allergy friendly.
+Unfortunately, the traditional recipe is out of the question for many people with food allergies because of the heavy egg and dairy content.

 But, with the right ingredients, it’s possible to make a gluten free vegan pumpkin pie that’s not only delicious, but also easy to make.
 And your guests will love it – even if they don’t have special dietary needs.